ThiagoThalisson/LPISTemplate/.github/README.md

 - [👨‍💻 `Technologies And Packages`](#-technologies-and-packages)

 ### 🏷️ `Features`

-- Pre-made generic components with easy styling with no JS;
-- Pre-made sections to more easily structure pages only by changing their showing order;
+- Pre-made heros, sections, social proofs to more easily structure pages only by changing their showing order;
-- No JS and JS only loading when in the users initial viewport if needed.
+- Styling with variables on TailWind and setting up fonts globally, reset included.
+Modify some files to quickly change visual identity.
+- Variant system using properties that can later be utilized in pages through objects.
+- Image optimization made with Astro.

 ### 📜 `Purpose`

-This a literature blog that will use Notion as an intermediate to the making of new posts.
+Ease all hurdles that comes with creating a new website everytime and increase substancially developments speed rates when creating a landing page our institucional site.

 ### 👨‍💻 `Technologies And Packages`